How can we use research evidence to improve our schools?

 Alex Quigley is an English teacher & Director of Huntington Research School, York.
-He is the author of ‘The Confident Teacher’ and ‘Teach Now!
-English’, both published by Routledge.
-His next book, ‘Closing the Vocabulary Gap’, will be released in the new year.
-He has led the EEF RISE Project (Research-leads Improving Students’ Education) and he is committed to supporting Research Schools, working for the EEF as a Research School Developer.
+He is the author of the upcoming ‘Closing the Vocabulary Gap’, as well as ‘The Confident Teacher’ and ‘Teach Now!
+English’,.
+Alex is interested in how research evidence can be used to support teachers and school leaders.
+He works for the Education Endowment Foundation as a Research School Developer.
 He blogs regularly at www.theconfidentteacher.com on a range of educational topics & writes regularly for Teach Secondary and TES.
 His Twitter handle is @huntingenglish.

 As primary and secondary schools undergo another tumultuous cycle of curriculum and assessment change, our attention turns to the challenge of the bigger, harder academic curriculum faced by our students.
 When faced with the complexity of a new curriculum, we can too easily miss the simple solutions, such as the wealth of words that unlock the academic code of school.
 In this talk, Alex offers the notion that helping our students to develop a vocabulary of around 50,000 words will see them succeed in school and beyond.
 He explores the evidence that attends the debilitating impact of a student having a restricted vocabulary, before offering evidence-based approaches to support students in growing their academic vocabulary in every school phase and subject domain.